Miloslav Masopust: Czechoslovak Army Corps

 By February 1944, the Soviets were headquartered in Volhynia (now Northwest Ukraine) and locked in a stalemate with the Germans fortified behind the River Ikva near Dubna on high ground.
 Masopust crossed over the lines and joined the Czechoslovak army corps.
 He was trained and assigned as a squad leader of a squad of machine gunners.

 After he was wounded at Krosno, he was sent to a vehicle operation course and assigned to the 5th Artillery Regiment, with whom he participated in the Slovak National Uprising as a supply troop commander.

 Postwar

-After the war, Miloslav briefly worked as an administrator on an agricultural farm with his father.

-In 1947 he applied to the Military Academy and served in leadership positions within artillery units.
-He ended his service with the rank of Brigadier General.
-He served as the vice-president of the Czechoslovak Association of Legionaries from 2002-2004.
+After the war, Masopust briefly worked as an administrator on an agricultural farm with his father.
+In 1947, he applied to the Military Academy and served in leadership positions within artillery units.
+He ended his service with the rank of brigadier general.
+He served as the vice-president of the Czechoslovak Association of Legionaries from 2002 to 2004.
 In 2015, at age 91, he married his second wife.
+He turned 100 on 26 September 2024.